-MRT are those senior management staff whose work is deemed to have significant impact on the overall Risk c.
-Salary structure

-Profile of the Bank.
+MRT are those senior management staff whose work is deemed to have significant impact on the overall Risk Profile of the Bank.
 Errors in decision-making by MRTs could have a potential impact on reputational and compliance risk of the Bank.
 List of MRTs include:

 - " Chief Executive Officer

 - " Head of Distribution

 - " Head of Corporate Banking

 - " Head of Legal & Compliance

 - " Chief Credit Officer

 - " Head of Treasury

+- " Chief Operating Officer

+- " Chief Risk Officer

+- " Chief Financial Officer

+- " Head of Human Resources

 - " Branch Managers